 Places to See in Jammu

 As one of the wonderful hill stations in Jammu region, its name is taken from small local lakes 'Sana' and 'Sar'.
-This town is surrounded by huge conifer trees and has beautiful view.
-This place has achieved lots of tourist attention in recent times and provides an excellent spot for adventure sports.
+This town is surrounded by huge conifer trees and offers beautiful views.
+This place has achieved a lot of tourist attention in the recent times and provides an excellent spot for adventure sports.

 Category : History & Culture